vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/3-llamastack-rag.md

 ## 🖼️ Visualize Your RAG System with Attu

-After completing the `canopy/5-rag/2-simpleRAG.ipynb` notebook, explore what LlamaStack created in your vector database using the Attu web interface.
+After completing the `canopy/5-rag/4-prod-ready-RAG.ipynb` notebook, explore what Llama Stack created in your vector database using the Attu web interface.

 **Access Your Milvus Attu Interface:**
 ```